LANCommander/LANCommander/README.md

  - Game media management and automatic lookup (covers, icons, backgrounds)

 The following features are being considered:
- - Some expansion of the dashboard with useful stats
  - Built-in VPN client/server for remote LAN parties
+ - Friends list
+ - Integration with platforms such as Discord, TeamSpeak, Mumble